 GLOBAL MARKETS-Shares, bond yields slip on sour trade deal sentiment

-Global equity markets and government bond yields fell on Wednesday as sentiment soured that a U.S.-China trade deal can be reached soon and on fears intensifying unrest in Hong Kong may lead to a Chinese crackdown.
-Gold prices rose on fading investor optimism on the U.S.-China trade talks, helping to boost the appeal of the Swiss franc, Japanese yen and government debt as safe-havens.
+Global equity markets and government bond yields fell on Wednesday on growing doubts that a U.S.-China trade deal can be reached soon and fears that unrest in Hong Kong may lead to a Chinese crackdown.
+The day after U.S. President Donald Trump warned Washington would raise tariffs on Chinese goods "very substantially" without a deal, trade uncertainty pushed investors to park funds in safe havens.
+This boosted gold prices as well as the Swiss franc, Japanese yen and government debt.

-A measure of emerging market currencies slipped, as did an index of emerging market equities, with both registering their largest single-day declines in almost three months.
-The dollar was stable after a rise in U.S. consumer prices was greater than expected and Federal Reserve Chair Jerome Powell offered an upbeat economic outlook, bolstering the case for the U.S. central bank to pause its monetary easing cycle.
+A measure of emerging market currencies and an index of emerging market equities both registered their largest single-day declines in almost three months.
+The dollar was stable after a sharper-than-expected rise in U.S. consumer prices and an upbeat economic outlook from Federal Reserve Chair Jerome Powell.

 "It seems overnight there were a lot more fears that the U.S. and China were further apart on the trade deal than initially suggested," said Gennadiy Goldberg, an interest rate strategist at TD Securities in New York.
 Powell said he saw "sustained expansion" ahead for the U.S. economy, with low unemployment boosting household spending and the full impact of the three interest rate cuts in the past three months still to be felt.

+U.S. stocks traded close to break-even but an improving economic outlook helped the benchmark S&P 500 index to eke out a closing record high.
+The Dow Jones industrials rose on a 7.3% jump in Walt Disney Co shares.
+Stocks had retreated in afternoon trading after the Wall Street Journal reported the U.S.-China trade negotiations have hit a snag over farm purchases.

-U.S. stocks traded little changed as investors eyed an improving economic outlook.
-But fears of a pending recession have lessened, a reason why the spread between short- and long-term Treasury yields has widened, said Joseph LaVorgna, chief economist for the Americas at French bank Natixis in New York.
+Recession fears have lessened, which has helped widen the spread between short- and long-term Treasury yields, said Joseph LaVorgna, chief economist for the Americas at French bank Natixis in New York.
 "You're going to see the market move higher.
 We're going to consolidate and move higher because the fundamentals are pretty solid and that means that you're going to get 10-year notes up over 2%," LaVorgna said.

 The Swiss franc rallied to a one-month high against the euro as hedge funds unwound some of their negative bets against the currency and as appetite for risky assets faltered due to the intensifying unrest in Hong Kong.
 Against the euro, the franc gained as much as 0.5% versus the euro to 1.0881 francs per euro, strengthening to its highest levels since Oct.
 9 while it gained by almost a similar margin against the dollar.

-The dollar index rose 0.06%, with the euro down 0.05% to $1.1002.
-The Japanese yen strengthened 0.25% versus the greenback at 108.76 per dollar.
-Oil prices reversed early losses after the Organization of the Petroleum Exporting Countries said it saw no signs of global recession and rival U.S. shale oil production could grow by much less than expected in 2020.
+The dollar index rose 0.05%, with the euro down 0.05% to $1.1001.
+The Japanese yen strengthened 0.19% versus the greenback at 108.82 per dollar.
+Oil prices reversed early losses after the Organization of the Petroleum Exporting Countries said it saw no signs of global recession and that U.S. shale oil production could grow by much less than expected in 2020.

 Benchmark 10-year German government bond yields fell the most for a day since June, down 6 basis points at -0.3%.
 Most euro zone 10-year bond yields fell 4 to 6 basis points on the day .